About Us

 The life and purpose of Yeshua (Jesus) of Nazareth is the cornerstone of our mission.
 We share the Good News of Elohim’s plan of salvation through His Son—the promised Messiah—and His love to those in need.

-Messianic and Torah Observant faith groups are rapidly growing.
-We serve and support Messianic Torah Observant ministries by amplifying their teachings and products, and encouraging the movement toward good works.
+Faith groups proclaiming Yeshua and observing Torah are rapidly growing.
+We serve and support aligned ministries by amplifying their teachings and products, and encouraging the movement toward service and good works.

 Vision Statement

-We envision a world that knows and trusts in Messiah Yeshua, and a vibrant and growing community of faith within the body of Messiah that is Torah observant in our following of the Messiah, in accordance with the Scriptures as follows:
+We envision a world that knows and trusts in Messiah Yeshua, and a vibrant and growing Torah-observant community living faithfully in unity and love, in accordance with the Scriptures as follows:

 • Elohim set apart the nation of Israel by way of covenants to be holy unto Him: “For you are a holy people to Adonai your God—from all the peoples on the face of the earth, Adonai your God has chosen you to be His treasured people.”
 (Deut 7:6, TLV)